 Students interested in learning the basic theory and principles of business that are crucial to effective organizational performance and communication across business disciplines should consider the General Business Option.
 The student has the opportunity to study management as applied to specific areas, including marketing, finance, operations management and management information systems.

-Courses taken for the General Business Option beyond the required Business Administration Core are not counted double toward the Finance Major, the Marketing Major, the Operations Management Option or the Human Resource Option.
+Courses taken for the General Business Option beyond the required Business Administration Core are not counted double toward the Finance, Marketing, Operations Management Option or Human Resource Option majors.